MicrosoftDocs/m365copilot-docs/docs/ttk-declarative-copilot-getting-started.md

     ~ > src > demos > ttk-declarative-copilot > teamsapp provision --env dev
     ```

-1. The declarative copilot will now have access to web content to generate its answers.
+1. The declarative copilot will have access to web content to generate its answers after you reload the page.

     :::image type="content" source="assets/images/build-dc/ttk-copilot-dc-web-search.png" alt-text="Screenshot shows the web content from the declarative copilot in Copilot for Microsoft 365.":::